 - All Members are fully covered by the provisions of the Federal Tort Claims Act (liability claims) and the Federal Employees Compensation Act (workers’ compensation claims)

-- All Members are screened with a fingerprinted, national agency criminal history check (FBI) and checked against the national sex offender database
+- All Members are screened with a fingerprinted FBI national criminal history check and national sex offender database